Cascading Kitchen Notes

 An optional extra wonton folding step for the bold and adventurous: Holding the two corners of the now folded edge of the triangle, one corner in each hand, twist the left corner so that the bottom face of that corner sits on top of the right corner.
 Moisten and press the corners together so the wonton stays in a little sitting lotus position.
 You may need to cut back on the amount of filling a bit for this wrapping method.

 Place the Wonton or Gyoza on an oiled tray as you wrap them.
+Rub each filled wrapper with plenty of oil on all sides.
+Grapeseed oil works fine.
 They should be cooked right after assembly or the veggie mixture will saturate the wrapper and disaster ensues.

 - Use peanut oil in a skillet to quickly fry them on the stove top browning them on both sides.